 Microsoft believes that its customers should control their own information whether stored on their premises or in a cloud service.
 Accordingly, we will not disclose Customer Data to a third party (including law enforcement, other government entity or civil litigant) except as you direct or required by law.
 Should a third party contact us with a demand for Customer Data, we will attempt to redirect the third party to request it directly from you.
 As part of that, we may provide your basic contact information to the third party.
 If compelled to disclose Customer Data to a third party, we will promptly notify you and provide a copy of the demand, unless legally prohibited from doing so.

 Except as you direct, Microsoft will not provide any third party: (1) direct, indirect, blanket or unfettered access to Customer Data; (2) the platform encryption keys used to secure Customer Data or the ability to break such encryption; or (3) any kind of access to Customer Data if Microsoft is aware that such data is used for purposes other than those stated in the request.

-Microsoft publishes a Law Enforcement Requests Report that provides insight into the scope of law enforcement requests.
+For more information, see our detailed FAQ on this topic.
+Microsoft also publishes a Law Enforcement Requests Report that provides insight into the scope of law enforcement requests.